petersilva/drobo-utils/README.txt

    1.0.2 - works ok in CLI And GUI to view, and upgrade firmware.

    1.0.3 - GUI and CLI work OK, can upgrade firmware.
-           Used ntfs3g for a few months under ubuntu7.10 Linux.
+           Used ntfs3g for a few months under ubuntu 7.10 Linux.
+           Used 2 TB LUN, with 1.5 TB of physical space available.

-   1.1.0 - dashboard works no issues, but no drobo ext3 support.
+   1.1.0 - dashboard works no issues.
          - from this point, you don't seem to need to unplug the USB connector to complete the upgrade.

          - firmware prior to here deals badly with ext3.

    1.1.1 - works without issues.

    1.1.2 - works without issues.

-Revision date: 2008/08/05
+Revision date: 2008/08/10

 copyright: